Studio Two, EMI Studios, Abbey Road

 Although George Harrison had written a number of songs prior to and during The Beatles' 1968 trip to India, he was yet to record any for the White Album.
 That changed during this session, when he recorded the first version of While My Guitar Gently Weeps.

 The Beatles recorded a number of takes of the song, which filled two tape reels.
-This was taken away by Harrison at the end of the session, and the instrumentation and arrangement is unknown.
+These were taken away by Harrison at the end of the session, and the instrumentation and arrangement is unknown.

 Harrison did, however, record a solo acoustic version on this day, onto which a harmonium, possibly played by Paul McCartney, was overdubbed.
 This take was released on 1996's Anthology 3 and, augmented with a string arrangement, on the Love album.

 The Anthology mix was prepared by Geoff Emerick in 1984 for the unreleased Sessions album, and featured a looped ending of the final guitar phrase.
 It also omitted Harrison's final comment to the control room: "Let's hear that back!"